bcgov/castor/documentation/castor_quick_start_tutorial.md

 thus align with the compartments as defined in the SQLite database.
 The *compartment* parameter is the name of each harvest unit in the analysis, as defined in the SQLite database, as taken from the spatial harvest unit boundaries defined in *dataCastor*.
-Here we use “Revelstoke_TSA”, as that is the TSA in the *nameBoundaryFile* we used to define the harvest unit.
 The *partition* parameter is an SQL query that may be used to further specify forest harvest criteria within the simulation.
-For example, you can use ’ vol \> 150 ’ to limit harvest to stands that achieve a minimum volume of 150 m<sup>3</sup>/ha.
+For example, you can use ’ vol
+\> 150 ’ to limit harvest to stands that achieve a minimum volume of 150 m<sup>3</sup>/ha.
 This parameter could also be used to partition harvest according to other information in the ‘pixels’, for example, to target deciduous stands (’ dec_pcnt \> 50 ‘).
 The *period* parameter is used to define the time period of the simulation.
 You will remember that we set the *times* parameter as 40 intervals, and with the intent of simulating a 200 year period, that is equivalent to a 5 year interval.
 The *period* parameter specifies the sequence of years (the *seq()* function) of the analysis, including the year start (the *from* parameter), the end year (the *to* parameter), and the interval (the *by* parameter, which should typically be ’1’).
 The *flow* parameter sets the harvest target for each time interval.
 The model will harvest up to that amount at each interval.
 Thus, if the interval is 5 years, it is the 5 year target.
 You will likely want to consider harvest targets on an annual basis, so make sure you convert the annual target to the appropriate interval (e.g., if the annual target is 200,000m<sup>3</sup>/year, and the interval is 5 years, the *flow* is 1,000,000).
 Note that the first data.table compartment in the *harvestFlow* list can’t have a *flow* of 0, or the model will throw an error.
 If you don’t want the model to harvest in that compartment set it to a very low number instead (e.g., 1).
 When you need to partition the harvest of dead and live volume, i.e., for salvage harvesting, then you can create two partitions in *harvestFlow* for each *partition_type* of harvest volume, either ‘dead’ or ‘live’.
 You can do this by creating two data.tables, and specifying one partition in each table.
 You need to set each partition to either the ‘dead’ or ‘live’ type.
 Here, for the dead volume partition, we set the query to harvest stands where the proportion of dead volume (salvage_vol) is greater than or equal to 50% of the stand volume, and the stand must have a minimum 100 m<sup>3</sup>/ha (i.e., *(salvage_vol \> 100 and salvage_vol/(vol + salvage_vol) \>= 0.5)*).
 We set the live volume partition to harvest stands where the proportion of live volume (vol) is greater than 50% of the stand volume, and the stand has a minimum 150 m<sup>3</sup>/ha